Sarah K. Horowitz

 Tiny pieces about a monumental subject

-The found-paper collage Business as Usual (shown) is included in Fem-Minis, a Northern California Women’s Caucus for Art member exhibition centered on the expansive concept of fem.
+The found-paper collage Business as Usual (shown; sold) is included in Fem-Minis, a Northern California Women’s Caucus for Art member exhibition centered on the expansive concept of fem.
 All artworks are smaller than 6 x 6 in.
 Curated by Christine Cianci and juried by Sawyer Rose, Madi Toloui, and Sandra Yagi, the show runs from March 3 to April 2, 2026, at San Francisco Women Artists Gallery, 647 Irving Street.

 Online Artist Talk: Thursday, March 12, 7:00–8:00 pm